 Ten meetings were held with quorum.
-A total of 96 investigations and inspections were conducted in the reporting period.
+A total of 42 investigations and inspections were conducted in the reporting period.
 This includes WSC inspections, manager inspections, and near miss, incident and injury investigations.
-These investigations and inspections led to a total of 68 actions logged and tracked to closure.
-The top finding categories were 'housekeeping,' 'material handling/storage,' 'walking/working surfaces,' 'egress' and 'emergency equipment.'
+These investigations and inspections led to a total of 37 actions logged and tracked to closure.
+The top finding categories were 'housekeeping,' 'material handling/storage,' and 'egress'.
 Established WSC goals for the reporting period are summarized in Table 21.